sgmy7777/jr-sandbox/README.md

-# Example project for students of 2nd group of JavaRush Fullstack course
+# Example project for students of 2nd stream of JavaRush Fullstack course